The industrialization and its effects on society

 Cooking Pot by Abraham Darby – photo by Colin Gould

-In the late 1700s and early 1800s, large buildings called factories started to appear in Europe and North America.
-Factories, where a small number of workers operate expensive and quite complicated machines, produced manufactured goods for the mass market.
-This was a turning point for human society because people now had to leave home each day and go to work to earn a living, in great numbers.
+In the late 1700s and early 1800s, factories, large buildings where a small number of workers operated expensive and intricate machines, began to emerge in Europe and North America.
+These factories revolutionized manufacturing, producing goods for the mass market.
+This marked a turning point for human society, as a significant number of people now had to leave their homes daily to work and earn a living.

 Changing social lives

-New housings for workers had to be built near the factories, and the cities rapidly grew in size while a number of people living in rural areas greatly decreased.
-Also as the factories had to meet certain production deadlines, people had to show up at the factories at specific times.
-This meant that for the first time in history, the lives of many people were regulated by the clocks and ringings of factory bells.
+New housing for workers had to be constructed near the factories, leading to rapid urban growth as the number of people residing in rural areas significantly declined.
+Additionally, due to the necessity for factories to meet specific production deadlines, workers were required to adhere to strict schedules, marking the first time in history when the lives of many people became regulated by the ticking of clocks and the ringing of factory bells.

-Textile manufacturing was the first major industry that will be transformed by the industrialization, which would affect the poor rural class dramatically.
-Besides their unreliable income from farming, the main source of income for this class was domestic or cottage industries by making threads and cloth.
-These traditional home-based textile workers were the first people replaced by machines when the industrial revolution began.
+Textile manufacturing was the initial major industry to undergo transformation during industrialization, significantly impacting the impoverished rural class.
+In addition to their unpredictable income from farming, the primary source of livelihood for this class was domestic or cottage industries involving the production of threads and cloth.
+With the onset of the industrial revolution, these traditional home-based textile workers became the first to be replaced by machines.

 Spinning Jenny